teilWERK/ewindow.org/index.md

 ---
 ## What is it?

-The EWindow is a video chat device that runs 24/7 in a shared workspace space.
+The EWindow is a video chat device that runs 24/7 in a shared space.
-The goal is a decentralized, secure 24/7 audiovisual communication system --> Like a window in a wall
+The goal is a decentralized, secure 24/7 audiovisual communication system --> Like a window in a wall.

 # Features